 Starting a business with a limited budget?
-Looking for a virtual phone service provider that’s cheap but also high quality?
+Are you looking for a virtual phone service provider that’s cheap but also high quality?
 This list has you covered.

-The following virtual phone services represent the best-priced high-quality products on the market.
+The following virtual phone services represent the best-priced, high-quality products.
 What makes them “high quality”?
-Every service provider on the list has above 4 stars on trusted independent review sites like Trustpilot, Capterra, and G2.
+Every service provider on the list has more than four stars on trusted independent review sites like Trustpilot, Capterra, and G2.
 Otherwise, they wouldn’t have made the list.

-UniTel Voice is a virtual phone service that’s priced and designed for small business owners and startups.
+Unitel is a virtual phone service priced and designed for small business owners and startups.
 You can get a local or toll free number and run your business using cell phones.
 Each plan includes customizable call forwarding, greetings, extensions, voicemail, eFax, and 100% USA-based support with a 30-day risk-free trial.

 Pricing: UniTel Voice offers four plans: